breadbored/untitled-adventure-gba/README.md

 1. Clone the repository: `git clone https://github.com/breadbored/untitled-adventure-gba.git` or via Github Desktop

+1. `cd` into the project directory

+1. Run `git submodule update --init --recursive` to get the Butano library pulled into the project

 1. Download Python 3.12 and the Pip package manager

 1. Navigate to the project directory: `cd untitled-adventure-gba`